jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 This includes any media uploaded to Twitter, because a pic.twitter.com URL is generated when a Twitter user uploads a photo, but it is certainly not limited to photos.
 Used by itself, the has:links operator returns a very large volume of Tweets.
 If you want to target Tweets with photos and videos, using this too general operator will generate a lot of noise.
 For that reason, the has:links should only be used in combination with keywords or other operators that more specifically target the content you want.

 ## Parsing media metadata <a id="parsing" class="tall">&nbsp;</a>

+When it comes to parsing Tweet media metadata there are two JSON objects to work with, one for native media, and another for linked media.

 ### Native media